ruidi-huang/catalyse/biorender-codex-spec.md

 ## Orgo Agent Behavior

-The Orgo prompt must be extremely narrow.
+The automation must be extremely narrow.

 The computer-use agent should do only this: